mozilla/data-docs/tools/spark.md

         debug your job.
     3. Upload your SSH public key.
 4. Click “Submit”.
-5. A cluster will be launched on AWS preconfigured with Spark, IPython and some handy data analysis libraries like pandas and matplotlib.
+5. A cluster will be launched on AWS pre-configured with Spark, Jupyter and some handy data analysis libraries like `pandas` and `matplotlib`.

-Once the cluster is ready, you can tunnel IPython through SSH by following the instructions on the dashboard.
+Once the cluster is ready, you can tunnel Jupyter through SSH by following the instructions on the dashboard.
 For example: